4 Testing Code Against Model

 - The test suite and the software implementing the model are fed as inputs

 into a test harness to automate the source-code testing process.
+Note, that

 the source code conforms to the model.